Your Private Data Becomes Public

 City Hall claims that the law stating customer lists are private means everything is private.
 Clearly that isn't what the law states.
 The courts have long ruled that government is to always err on the side of openness.
 If in doubt, it is public.
 Our entire system of data privacy has been built around this principle for 50 years, since Nixon and Watergate.

 The claims made by City Hall are ridiculous on their face.
-When City Hall claims that they are not doing billing, and therefore will not have this information, then clearly this law does not apply.
-The law states customer lists provided to cities...
-If City Hall claims they will not have this information, then clearly it was not provided to them, and the statute does not apply.
+When City Hall claims that they are not doing billing, and therefore will not have this information, then clearly the first law applies and the second one does not.
+The second law states customer lists provided to cities...
+If City Hall claims they will not have this information, then clearly it was not provided to them, and the second statute does not apply.

 More importantly concerns what happens with the emails you send or phone calls you would make to your government ordered solid waste hauler?
 With few exceptions, that is all public information.